kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 }
 ```

-Let's further break down the components of the example query.
+Let's further break down the components of a SPARQL query.

 ### Punctuation

 Punctuation is vital in SPAQRL as it gives language specific instructions and makes queries more condensed and readable.

-- `.` - Period: Means the end of a triple pattern.
+- `.` - Period: Means the `end` of a triple pattern or statement.
 - `,` - Comma: Used to save space when the `subject` and `predicate` are the same for multiple variables.
 - `;` - Semicolon: Used to save space when the `subjects` are the same between multiple variables.

 ### Prefixes

 Prefixes are used to shorten URIs via an abbreviation.
+Prefixes are always declared at the top of the query.

 Our prefix in the example above allows us to use `klab:member` in lieu of inputting the entire URI.
 If we didn't use a prefix, this is what the query from above would look like the example below.